 The peer observation of teaching for promotion and tenure is required to be conducted by a faculty member a rank above the candidate and of the same track.
-The peer observation should be conducted during the year before the promotion review of the semester of the promotion review.
+This peer observation must be conducted as part of the promotion review within the same year of the review.

 Department Heads/Directors will coordinate identifying an appropriate individual to conduct the peer observation.
 The observation should use the appropriate template for promotion review found on the Promotion and Tenure Dossier Template webpage, in Section 9A.
+The peer observation form will not be shared with the candidate and the peer observer will not meet with the candidate after the observation.
 The completed form is submitted by the observer to the Department Head/Director.
 For additional information on peer observations, please contact Dr. Lisa Elfring in the University Center for Assessment, Teaching & Technology: elfring@arizona.edu.